Statistical Tests for Replacing Human Decision Makers with Algorithms: Empirical Results for AI and doctor decision making

+In Figure \ref{bayesian replaced}, the maximum coverage rate $\hat q_{max} = 0.9657$ at the black point on the machine ROC curve.
+The doctor is replaced by the algorithm.
+In Figure \ref{bayesian not replaced}, the maximum coverage rate $\hat q_{max} = 0.3179$.
+There is not sufficient evidence to replace the doctor's decisions with the algorithm's.

-Figure \ref{fg:ai-doctors-bayesian}~\subref{fg:ai-doctors-bayesian-300} shows the experiment results for doctors who had diagnosed more than 300 cases.
-A total of 269 out of 584 doctors were classified as less capable doctors.
-Therefore, we have 315 (53.9\%) human doctors and 269 (46.1\%) machine doctors.
-By replacing less capable doctors' decisions with the algorithm's decisions, the combined decisions, indicated in the figure by the yellow point, result in an FPR of 0.1856 and a TPR of 0.3319.
-These results imply an increase of 46.6\% in the TPR and a reduction of 10.1\% in the FPR.
+Figure \ref{fg:ai-doctors-bayesian-curve-300} shows the experiment results for doctors who had diagnosed more than 300 cases.
+A total of 269 (46.1\%) out of 584 doctors are classified as replaced.
+The remaining 315 (53.9\%) are retained human doctors.
+The combined decisions by the retained human doctors and the algorithm's decisions indicated in the figure by the yellow point, result in an FPR of 0.1856 and a TPR of 0.3319, corresponding to an increase of 46.6\% in the TPR and a reduction of 10.1\% in the FPR.

-Figure \ref{fg:ai-doctors-bayesian}~\subref{fg:ai-doctors-bayesian-500} shows the experiment results for only those doctors who diagnosed more than 500 cases.
-Among all 367 such doctors, 201 are classified as less capable doctors.
-Therefore, 166 (45.2\%) human doctors and 201 (54.8\%) machine doctors are involved in the evaluation on the performance data set.
-By replacing the decisions made by less capable doctors with the algorithm's decisions, the aggregate FPR and TPR for combined decision making are 0.1783 and 0.3292, respectively.
-In other words, we obtain an improvement of 54.2\% on the TPR and a reduction of 8.2\% on the FPR.
-Figure \ref{bayesian replaced doctor scatter plot} is a scatter plot of the FPR/TPR pairs of both replaced and retained doctors against the ROC curve in the performance data set.
+Similar to Figure \ref{frequentist replaced doctor scatter plot-300}, Figure \ref{bayesian replaced doctor scatter plot-300} is a scatter plot of the FPR/TPR pairs of both replaced and retained doctors against the ROC curve in the performance dataset.

-To evaluate the more general Bayesian posterior expected loss functions in \eqref{posterior expected loss}, we experimented with several alternative loss function definitions described in equations \eqref{euclidean distance loss function} to \eqref{complement set decomposition weight loss function}.
-Their results are shown in Figure \ref{fg:ai-doctors-bayesian-score}.
-Ranking the doctors by their expected posterior losses also allows us to replace only a fraction of the doctors whose expected loss of being substituted by the machine algorithm is relatively low.
-In Figure \ref{fg:ai-doctors-bayesian-score} we trace the dynamics of the aggregate FPR/TPR pairs of combining the doctor decisions with the machine decisions, when the replacement ratio increases from 0\% of decisions entirely by human to 100\% of decisions entirely by machine algorithms.
+We experiment with several alternative definitions described in equations \eqref{euclidean distance loss function} to \eqref{complement set decomposition weight loss function} for the Bayesian posterior expected loss functions in \eqref{posterior expected loss}.
+These results are shown in Figure \ref{fg:ai-doctors-bayesian-score-300}, where panel \subref{fg:ai-doctors-bayesian-score-horizonal-lower-300} magnifies a portion of panel \subref{fg:ai-doctors-bayesian-score-horizonal-upper-300} containing the replacement paths.
+Ranking the doctors by their expected posterior losses allows us to replace only the doctors whose expected loss of being substituted by the machine algorithm is relatively low.
+Figure \ref{fg:ai-doctors-bayesian-score-300} traces the dynamics of the aggregate FPR/TPR pairs of combining the doctor with the machine decisions, when the ratio of replaced doctors increases from 0\% to 100\%.